 It was dark already.
 All of a sudden we heard some loud yelling and a few seconds later we saw blue and red lights and a police car flew past the left side of our patio.
 It was going so fast that I almost expected a big crash at the end of the ally because it is not long at all.
 All of a sudden everyone fled.
 Not just the boys, but the people who were sitting on the patios of the neighboring buildings.
 Then we saw another police car and police men running around on the other side of our patio.
 We were just standing there trying to understand what was going on when our neighbor signaled to us not to stand there but to go inside our apartment.
 So we did.
 And since one of the boys, Emilio got stuck there with us we brought him in too.

 Emilio is a sweet little boy.
 He always looks into our eyes with his large, brown eyes.
-His face radiates openness, honesty and innocence, … but he never smiles.
-His face is always sad.
+His face radiates openness, honesty and innocence, … but he rarely smiles.
 He lives with his aunt and uncle and his two cousins in a room across our apartment.
 We don’t know what happened to his parents.